Treaty of Madrid (1801): Background

-In 1793, Portugal and Spain joined the First Coalition against French Republic but Spain dropped out in 1795 after a series of defeats in the War of the Pyrenees.
+In 1793, Portugal and Spain joined the First Coalition against the French Republic but Spain dropped out in 1795 after a series of defeats in the War of the Pyrenees.
 It then allied with France in the 1796 Second Treaty of San Ildefonso and declared war on Britain.
 During the 1798–1802 War of the Second Coalition, on 20 May 1801 Spain invaded Portugal in the War of the Oranges under pressure from France, which was anxious to deny Britain access to Portuguese ports.

-Portugal and Spain signed the Treaty of Badajoz on 6 June; on the same day, Portugal also agreed a second and separate Treaty of Badajoz with France, granting it substantial territorial gains in South America.
+Portugal and Spain signed the Treaty of Badajoz on 6 June; on the same day, Portugal also agreed to a second and separate Treaty of Badajoz with France, granting it substantial territorial gains in South America.
 The modern border between French Guiana and Brazil is the Oyapock River, which was agreed in 1713; the proposed Treaty moved it south to the Araguari or Amapá River, taking in large parts of Northern Brazil.
-Portugal also agreed to close its ports to British shipping, pay an indemnity of 2 million francs and allow the import of French woollen goods.
+Portugal also agreed to close its ports to British shipping, pay an indemnity of 20 million francs and allow the import of French woollen goods.

 Napoleon refused to ratify the Treaty of Badajoz, claiming his Foreign Minister Talleyrand who agreed the terms and his younger brother Lucien Bonaparte, who signed it had both been bribed by the Portuguese.